arduino/help-center-content/content/Software and Downloads/IDE Settings/If-a-sketch-is-in-the-INCOMPATIBLE-category.md

 title: "If a sketch is in the INCOMPATIBLE category"
 ---

 If a library sketch example appears in `File > Examples > INCOMPATIBLE` the currently selected board is not compatible with the library.
-For example, the Arduino Uno is incompatible with the `ArduinoMotorCarrier` library, and sketches from that library will appear in the `INCOMPATIBLE` category.
+For example, the Arduino UNO is incompatible with the `ArduinoMotorCarrier` library, and sketches from that library will appear in the `INCOMPATIBLE` category.

 ![Example of sketches from a library inside INCOMPATIBLE](img/INCOMPATIBLE_example_sketch_example.png)